horville-hootenkline/DnDj/README.md

 - master (GM) and personal (everyone) volume control.

-- pause (with the option to automatically pause tracks when adding the mixer).
+- pause (with the option to automatically pause tracks when adding to the mixer).

 - mute.